Training Diagonal Linear Networks with Stochastic Sharpness-Aware Minimization: Convergence of the S-SAM Recursion

 \subsection{Gradient Flow Analysis}

-For each $\ell = 1, \ldots, L$, the weight matrices $\weight_\ell = \weight_\ell(t)$, $t \geq 0$, are said to follow the gradient flow of $\calL_R$ if they solve the system of ordinary differential equations \eqref{eq::sgd_sam_gf} with given boundary conditions $\weight_1(0), \ldots, \weight_L(0)$, meaning they evolve along the negative of the gradient vector field of $\calL_R$.
+For each $\ell = 1, \ldots, L$, the weight vectors $\bftheta_t = \big(\weight_1(t), \ldots, \weight_L(t)\big)$, $t \geq 0$, are said to follow the gradient flow of $\calL_R$ if they solve the system of ordinary differential equations \eqref{eq::sgd_sam_gf} with given boundary conditions $\bftheta_0$, meaning they evolve along the negative of the gradient vector field of $\calL_R$.
 Existence and uniqueness of the gradient flow trajectories follows from standard theorems on ordinary differential equations, see for example Chapter 2 of \cite{teschl_2012}.
 The continuous time index $t \in [0, \infty)$ may be interpreted as the limit of vanishing step-sizes in the corresponding gradient descent recursion generated by $\calL_R$.
-We wish to invert this relation; we first prove a result for the gradient flows and then generalize it to discrete time.

-As a consequence of the definition, the loss $\calL_R$ may never increase in $t$, provided that each weight matrix $\weight_\ell$ follows the gradient flow of $\calL_R$.
+As a consequence of the definition, the loss $\calL_R$ may never increase in $t$ when the weight vectors follow the gradient flow of $\calL_R$.
 Indeed, since the time derivative of each $\weight_{\ell}(t)$, $\ell = 1, \ldots, L$ equals the respective negative gradient of $\calL_R$, the chain rule implies so the derivative of $\calL_R$ stays non-positive along the whole trajectory.
-We will now show that this already implies convergence to a critical point of $\calL_R$ as $t \to \infty$.
+For the particular loss $\calL_R$, this already implies convergence to a critical point as $t \to \infty$, as we will now show.

-{\L}ojasiewicz's Theorem on gradient flows \cite{lojasiewicz_1984}, restated in Appendix \ref{sec::gd_conv}, shows that the gradient flow of any analytic function either diverges to infinity, or yields a critical point of said function.
-If the trajectories of $\weight_\ell(t)$ in \eqref{eq::sgd_sam_gf} stay bounded, they must then necessarily converge to a critical point of $\calL_R$ as $t \to \infty$.
-Ensuring boundedness of the trajectories may in general contain the bulk of the difficulty, see for example the proof of Theorem 3.2 in \cite{bah_rauhut_et_al_2021}, but we can profitably employ the regularizer $R$.
-Combining non-negativity of $\calL$ and $R$ with \eqref{eq::reg_wd}, making the loss function $\calL_R$ coercive.
-In particular, this bound holds along the entire trajectory of the gradient flow, so together with \eqref{eq::grad_flow_monot} we arrive at the estimate valid for all $t \geq 0$.
-The right-hand side of \eqref{eq::par_bound_gf} denotes the Euclidean norm of the network parameter $(\weight_1, \ldots, \weight_L)$ as a vector in $\R^{Ld}$, so {\L}ojasiewicz's Theorem \ref{thm::loj_cont} ensures the existence of $\weight_\ell(\infty) = \lim_{t \to \infty} \weight_\ell(t)$ for every $\ell$, which must be a critical point of $\calL_R$.
+{\L}ojasiewicz's Theorem on gradient flows \citep{lojasiewicz_1984}, restated in Appendix \ref{sec::gd_conv}, shows that the gradient flow of any analytic function either diverges to infinity, or yields a critical point of said function.
+If the trajectories of the $\weight_\ell(t)$ in \eqref{eq::sgd_sam_gf} stay bounded, they must then necessarily converge to a critical point of $\calL_R$ as $t \to \infty$.
+Ensuring boundedness of the trajectories can be difficult, see for example the proof of Theorem 3.2 in \cite{bah_rauhut_et_al_2021}, but we can profitably employ the regularizer $R$.